lucidrains/flash-cosine-sim-attention/README.md

 Update 3: <a href="https://github.com/rromb">Robin Rombach</a> has tested out the kernel in this repository with head size of 64 and fixed scale of 10 in a text-to-image model, observing no difference from regular attention.
 More evaluations pending.

+Update 4: The improvement in performance seen in Boris' experiments are likely due to the fact that cosine-sim attention allows for one to switch from pre layernorm to post layernorm configuration in the transformers (as the l2norm effectively takes the place of the pre-layernorm).
+Cosine sim attention will likely yield results the same as regular attention, without any other changes to the transformer.

 ## Testing

 For testing output and gradients are equal for non-autoregressive and autoregressive scenarios